spectral-compute/scale-docs/docs/manual/comparison.md

 Most projects that use HIP mitigate these issues by maintaining separate HIP and  CUDA codebases, or one codebase that converts to HIP or CUDA via complex preprocessor macros.
-This significantly increases maintainence costs.
+This significantly increases maintenance costs.

 We relatively often encounter projects with a significant performance or correctness discrepancy between their CUDA and HIP editions, because one